Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 });

 Replace yourdomain.com with your actual domain.
-The defer attribute ensures the script doesn’t block page rendering.
+The defer attribute prevents the script from blocking page rendering.

 Step 3: Configure Plugin Settings

 • Enhanced measurements.
-Automatically tracks file downloads, outbound link clicks, and 404 error pages — all without extra code.
+Tracks file downloads, outbound link clicks, and 404 errors automatically — no extra code.
+[FACT-CHECK: verify these are the exact enhanced measurement options in the current plugin version]

 • Custom events.
-Track specific actions like form submissions, CTA clicks, or video plays using CSS class names.
-Add the class plausible-event-name=Signup to any element.
+Track specific actions — form submissions, CTA clicks, video plays — by adding CSS class names to elements.
+Add plausible-event-name=Signup to any element you want to track.
+[FACT-CHECK: verify this is still the correct CSS class attribute syntax for custom events]

 • Proxy the script.
-Route the analytics script through your own domain to avoid ad blockers.
-The plugin has a built-in proxy option — just toggle it on.
+Routes the analytics script through your own domain so ad blockers can’t detect it.
+The plugin has a built-in toggle for this — no server configuration needed.
+[FACT-CHECK: verify the proxy option exists and is built into the plugin — it may require specific plugin settings or a server-side component]

 Step 4: Verify the Installation

-1. Open your website in a browser (logged out, or use incognito mode if you excluded admin visits)
+1. Open your site in a browser while logged out — or use incognito if you’ve excluded admin visits

 3. Go to your Plausible dashboard at plausible.io/yourdomain.com

-4. You should see “1 current visitor” in real-time within 5 seconds
+4. You should see “1 current visitor” in real-time within a few seconds

 • Caching plugin.
-If you use WP Super Cache, W3 Total Cache, or LiteSpeed Cache, purge the cache after installing the plugin.
+WP Super Cache, W3 Total Cache, LiteSpeed Cache — all can serve a stale page without the tracking script.
+Purge the cache after activating the plugin.

 Step 5: Remove Google Analytics